rps9/Team3-03-Miniproject/README.md

 ## Running the Code

 1. Flash MicroPython onto the Pico.
-2. Copy all project files to the Pico (running connect_to_board.py does this for you in rshell)
+2. Copy all project files to the Pico (running connect_to_board.py does this for you in rshell).
+If this does not work for you, find the pico manually using `rshell -l`, then copy each file to the board running `rshell -p PORT_YOU_JUST_GOT cp FILE_NAME.py /pyboard/FILE_NAME.py` for each file you want to add.
 3. Once rshell is booted up and all of the files have been loaded onto the pico run:

 ```